kennetpostigo/horoscope/notes.md

 1. Figure out a way to cleanly implement change status
 2. Create a loop in ledger that is ran every couple MS to sync the local `DB`
-3. Implement `retry_trigger.rs`
-4. Implement `listeners`/`event` system
+3. Implement `listeners`/`event` system
-5. Start building out a testsuite
+4. Start building out a testsuite
-6. Generate API Documentation with cargo
+5. Generate API Documentation with cargo
-7. Library website similar to async that has notes/guides and link to generated api docs
+6. Library website similar to async that has notes/guides and link to generated api docs